| Marketing Research Services

 CopyRecall™ (Advertising Recall)

-A comprehensive, online, day-after, advertising recall system to measure visibility and memorability of finished commercials through a real-world, on-air test.
+A comprehensive, online, day-after, recall system to measure visibility and memorability of finished commercials through a real-world, on-air test.

-Respondents answer questions concerning the following topics:
+Respondents answer questions including the following topics:

 - Unaided recall of brands advertised